jsonx-org/java/README.md

 #### 2.1.4 Example Usage

-The <ins>JSON Schema Definition Language</ins> can be expressed in 2 forms: JSD (Json Schema Document), and JSDX (JSD in XML semantics).
-The following illustrates an example JSD and JSDX.
-Expressing the <ins>schema document</ins> in JSDX allows a developer to leverage the edit-time validation features of XML IDEs such as [oXygen XML Editor](https://www.oxygenxml.com/).
+The <ins>JSON Schema Definition Language</ins> can be expressed in 2 forms: JSD (Json Schema Document), and JSDx (JSD in XML semantics).
+The following illustrates an example JSD and JSDx.
+Expressing the <ins>schema document</ins> in JSDx allows a developer to leverage the edit-time validation features of XML IDEs such as [oXygen XML Editor](https://www.oxygenxml.com/).

 ##### 2.1.4.1 JSD